 Currently, DC Health receives and review vaccine wastage notices from providers.
-On occasion, certain providers have the ability to directly enter wasted vaccine in VTrckS and program staff review and reconcile as necessary.
-Within the new immunization information system, all vaccine administered is tracked and can be identified as wasted when provider facility staff reconcile their inventory monthly.
+On occasion, certain providers have the ability to directly enter wasted vaccine in VTrckS and program staff

 Because of the fragility of the first doses of the Pfizer vaccine, inventory and wastage will be monitored very closely by DC Health.
 All Providers are required to report vaccine inventory in Vaccine Finder and this will help to see if doses have been wasted at weekly or more frequent intervals.